stephenlb/support-agent-muit-tab/readme.md

 ### Option Two

-Using special JS SDK settings and special PNConfig settings, we can track an Agent's activity across all tabs, using a single UUID.
+Using special JS SDK settings and special PubNub Config settings, we can track an Agent's activity across all tabs, using a single UUID.
 After inactivity of 300 seconds (tunable), a timeout event is fired, marking the agent has gone offline.
 This option is the simplest,
-though requires specific SDK and PNConfig settings.
+though requires specific SDK and PubNub Config settings.
 It's the simplest as it requires little consideration.